dawatr/login/README.md

 ## What's New?

-This version of SimpleAuth adds automatic account linking to SimpleAuth, and removes the obselete antihack protection.
+This version of Register adds automatic account linking to Register, and removes the obselete antihack protection.

-SimpleAuth2 is compatible with SimpleAuthHelper, and works with these providers: MySQL, YAML and SQLITE
+Register2 is compatible with SimpleAuthHelper, and works with these providers: MySQL, YAML and SQLITE

 ## Commands